JoshM483/JoshM483.github.io/_pages/home.md

 ---
-title: "About Me"
+title: ""
 permalink: /
 layout: single
 author_profile: true
 ---

-Welcome to my personal site!
-This is where I share more about myself, my projects, and my transition to a developer.
+<h1 id="about-me">About Me</h1>

+Welcome to my little corner of the internet where i'll be sharing my insights and experiences as I make the exciting (and anxiety inducing) transition from a 16-year career in industrial maintenance management to the world of AIOps.